- Setting Sun Film Festival 2020

 - Festival News

 Films will be judged and the finalist/winners announced on the website prior to the festival starting.
-Our 2019 judges were screen industry practitioners, media teachers, filmmakers, festival directors, and actors.
+Our judges are screen industry practitioners, media teachers, filmmakers, festival directors, and actors.

 Films must be no longer than 20 minutes from opening to closing credits.
 Films made from the 1st December 2018 can be entered until midnight 31st January, 2020.
 Films cannot be entered after this date.
 For more information please check terms and conditions.